 If you start to add in physical data such as vital statistics, measurements, and pupil dilation rate, the level to which recommendations could be tailored is truly incredible.

 When a retailer gets fake reviews for his brand or product nothing can be more painful for that retailer.
 Word of mouth is the most valuable marketing strategy but if goes negative then it can have serious impacts.
 If your friend has purchased a product and gives positive reviews for it then you will tend to purchase but vice versa is also true.

 Also, nearly 86% of the buying decisions are influenced by negative reviews, and what if these reviews are fake?
 Creating fake reviews is terms as “astroturfing” and it is quite common in many sites including Amazon.
 The definition of astroturfing is the deceptive practice of presenting an orchestrated marketing or public relations campaign in the guise of unsolicited comments from members of the public.
 AI can help in determining whether a review is fake or not by checking out the customers’ previous purchases and profiles.

 In large marketplaces, there is always a risk of sellers selling fake products.
 It is difficult to identify whether a product is genuine or counterfeit.
 The customer buys the product thinking that it is genuine but it then seems fake and negatively impacts the consumers’ perception of the brand.

 Brands are now using AI and ML to combat these scenarios.

 In this article, we have gone through different aspects by which AI can be useful for improving your e-commerce business.
 It can reduce the cost of customer care, helps in providing a personalized experience, eliminating fake reviews or products, and much more.
-If you are planning to launch an ecommerce store equipped with AI then hiring an ecommerce development company is definitely a good idea.
+If you are planning to launch an ecommerce store equipped with AI then hiring an ecommerce expert is definitely a good idea.